Morrison Hall, home of the Kinsey Institute, is closed to the public for renovations during Fall semester 2016.

 Established in 1947, the Kinsey Institute is the trusted source for critical issues in sexuality, gender, and reproduction.

-Meet the people working to advance the institute's mission through research, historical preservation, education, and outreach.
+Our faculty and staff advance the institute's mission through research, historical preservation, education, and outreach.

 The exploration of love, sexuality, and well-being starts with a desire to learn—in the classroom and online.

 The Flower of Aphrodite is the symbol of the Kinsey Institute.
 In Greek mythology, Aphrodite is the goddess of love, beauty, and sexual rapture.
 Her flower, the red anemone, symbolizes love and the rebirth of spring.
 The stylized flower comprises six vesica piscii.
 Aphrodite held the number six sacred for its representation of equilibrium, harmony, and balance.

 Sexuality, love, and relationships are essential to our individual and collective well-being.
 Your support will help the Kinsey Institute advance research and education in the science of love, sexuality, and well-being, and give a diverse field of researchers the resources they need to make new discoveries.Pledge your support